Sharon plays favorites. Some are best for knitting and weaving while others are good to eat.

 "The sites were all blogs.
 And they were all by Icelandic women."

-The card had one word on it, in Icelandic: gluggaveður.
+The one word on the card was in Icelandic: gluggaveður.

 Sharon Go Green